JaedanC/VariousTutorials/ETQWMultiplayer/README.md

 ## As a player

 1. Download the Community Installer for ETQW: [qwsetup.iso](http://etqw.taw.net/qw/qwsetup.iso) 7.6 GBs.
+(Right-Click -> Save Link As)
 2. Extract `qwsetup.iso` to a folder of your choosing (probably named ETQW) as though it were a zip file.
 3. You will now see a folder structure like this